shreejit-p/cancer_tape_analysis/docs/source/Inputs.rst

 DNA signal tables
 ^^^^^^^^^^^^^^^^^^

-Tables have to be tab-separated in .csv / .tsv / .txt format and fulfill all criteria below:
+Tables have to be in .csv format and fulfill all criteria below:

-    • Columns are tab-separated
+    • Columns are separated by comma (,)
+    • Decimals are separated by dot (.)
     • The first row is the header
     • Marker column is always named “Ladder” - if this is not the case, the default will be to use the *first* column as the Ladder column unless otherwise specified with the --marker_lane argument
     • Sample names in header (not allowed: “,;’’!.” or white space)